 You see, for every compost bin you fill, it’ll eventually need emptying.
 For every seed that actually takes, it’ll inevitably need planting, harvesting, and re-planting.
 Chicken coops always need cleaning and repair, especially in the retched, rotten humidity of the jungle.
 Between crops, soil must be replenished, tilled in—likely by hand—with manure and compost, and ridded of weeds.
 Somewhere between it all, you have to eat.

 Then, it’s back to work.
 That’s farm living, even in paradise.

 Jonathon Engels has been an EFL expat since 2005, just after he earned an MFA in creative writing and promptly rejected a life teaching freshman composition.
 He has lived, worked and/or volunteered in seven different countries, and visited many others between them.
 Currently, he is traveling through Central and South America.
-For more, check out Jonathon Engels: A Life Abroad or visit The NGO List.
+For more, check out Jonathon Engels: A Life Abroad.